uedvt359/tcs-garr/README.md

    With `--wait`` flag, the command will wait for the certificate to be approved by another administrator.
 When approved, it will be automatically downloaded.

+   If Webhook URL has been configured (see `init` command), the webhook will be called after the certificate is requested to Harica.
+If `--disable-webhook` is set, the webhook will not be called.
+Webhook feature can be used to send notification to external service like Slack to inform channel or group when a new certificate has been requested.

 6. **Approve a certificate**: